By using this site, you agree to the Privacy Policy and Terms of Use.

 This year’s elections are the eighth general elections since November 1990 when the country held its first free, fair and multi-party elections since it became an independent state after the dissolution of former Yugoslavia in which BiH was one of the republics.

-Number of Coronavirus positive in Bosnia and Herzegovina climbed to 624
+Increase in Number of Children in pre-school Institutions in Bosnia and Herzegovina

 TAGGED:#BiH#CIK#elections#general#Presidency